popskraft/nutcracker/content/industrial-absorbent-pads.md

   - title: "Workplace Safety & Compliance"
     text: >
       By quickly containing spills, these pads reduce slip hazards and help you meet OSHA and industry safety standards, protecting both your team and your customers.
-  - title: "Versatility Across Multiple Liquid Types"
+  - title: "Designed for Multiple Liquid Types"
     text: >
       Designed to handle everything from motor oils and coolants to chemical solvents, these pads serve as a universal solution for various leak scenarios in automotive settings.
   - title: "Cost-Effective Bulk Supply"